 Denim is another great option.
 Look for jeans in a darker wash, which can easily transition into night.

 Leave space for shopping.
-It’s always important not to over pack, but especially in a city home to remarkable local and foreign artists.
-You will need to extra space to bring home your scores.
-Historically San Miguel was set up as an art colony and continues to attract artists from all over Mexico and abroad.
-Their wares and art can be seen and purchased throughout the city.
+It’s always important not to over pack, but especially in a city home to so many remarkable local and foreign artists.
+You will need the extra space to bring home your scores.

 A nice sized leather or canvas shoulder bag can serve as your purse while shopping and discovering the city.
 If you love to shop, flat pack a tote to assist in bringing your home your new souvenirs.

-Share your tips on what to wear in San Miguel de Allende in the comments!
+Share your tips on things to pack for San Miguel de Allende in the comments!